Super Lawyers - Badge

 • Gather evidence: Evidence is crucial to the success of your case.
 Gathering sufficient evidence to identify liability in a foodborne illness case isn’t always easy.

 • Negotiate with the insurance company: Let your law firm manage negotiations on your behalf while you focus on recovering.
-A food-borne illness can lead to ongoing symptoms that may require medical treatment.
+A foodborne illness can lead to ongoing symptoms that may require medical treatment.

 • Review settlement offer: Our law firm will review any settlement offers you may receive, comparing them to the value of your case.